webclinic017/AF5353/README.md

 3. Minimum Variance Portfolio and Efficient Frontier
 4. Optimal Risky Portfolio and Capital Market Line

-To Students in AF5353: any comments or suggestions are welcome and appreciated.
+To MAFA Students in AF5353:
+Any comments or suggestions are welcome and appreciated.